opensvc/docs.opensvc.com/source/agent.service.creation.rst

     This optional directory can be used to store locally the startup scripts.
 As such, it can be linked from ``<OSVCETC>/<svcname>.d``.
 OpenSVC synchronize this directory to nodes and drpnodes as part of the sync#i0 internal sync resource.
 If you placed your startup script on a shared volume, this .dir is not needed but you will still have to create a sync resource to send them to the drpnodes.

-Customize the service env file
+Customize the service conf file
 ==============================

 At that point you should describe your service's ip addresses, filesystems, disk groups, file synchronizations, app launchers, ...
 The ``<OSVCDOC>`` templates present you with all possible configurations available.
 The ``svcmgr create -s newsvc -i`` command prompts you about all possible configurations, explains the role of each keyword, proposes candidate values and defaults, and validate input sanity.
 This same command in non-interactive mode can be used to provision service.
 In this mode, the resources are passed as json-serialized keyword-value dictionaries.